sonic-net/SONiC/doc/sfp-cmis/Interface-Link-bring-up-sequence.md

 6. XCVRD will subscribe to PORT_TABLE in APPL_DB and trigger self-restart if the PORT_TABLE is deleted for the namespace.
 All threads will be gracefully terminated and xcvrd deinit will be performed followed by issuing a SIGABRT to ensure XCVRD is restarted automatically by supervisord.
 After respawn, CMIS re-init and NPU_SI_SETTINGS notified is triggered for the ports belonging to the affected namespace

-7. syncd/swss/orchagent restart clears the entire APPL-DB, including “NPU_SI_SETTINGS_SYNC_STATUS” and "CMIS_REINIT_REQUIRED" in PORT_TABLE
+7. syncd/swss/orchagent restart (restart triggered due to docker container crash) clears the entire APPL-DB, including “NPU_SI_SETTINGS_SYNC_STATUS” and "CMIS_REINIT_REQUIRED" in PORT_TABLE

 8. In case of warm reboot, the APPL_DB is not cleared and hence, once xcvrd is spawned after the reboot, the ports are not initialized again.